ome/omero-web-apps-examples/README.rst

 Further Info
 ============

-For more documentation on how to create a django web app and development have a look at:
+For more documentation on how to create a Django web app and development have a look at:

 1. `CreateApp <https://docs.openmicroscopy.org/latest/omero/developers/Web/CreateApp.html>`_
 2. `Deployment <https://docs.openmicroscopy.org/latest/omero/developers/Web/Deployment.html>`_